Choosing your Perfect Wedding Venue.

-Generally this in only in use for part of the day and I’ve found it is normally part of a large church wedding with guests coming back to the family house for the reception and evenings festivities.
+Generally, this is only in use for part of the day and I’ve found it is normally part of a large church wedding with guests coming back to the family house for the reception and evenings festivities.

 Have a look at marquee weddings too because there is a good chance you are going to need one here.

-As a photographer they offer up a few interesting challengers but are always so much fun and very much worth considering, especially if you want that intermit setting and good quality locally brewed ales.
+As a photographer, they offer up a few interesting challenges but are always so much fun and very much worth considering, especially if you want that intermit setting and good quality locally brewed ales.